NelsonPython/STEM_Lab/README.md

 <h2>Public Radio</h2>
 Public radio is an Oracle VirtualBox running Ubuntu 18.04 with Python 3.x, Pandas, Numpy, Matplotlib, Folium, and Google TTS (text-to-speech) software.

+<h2>MOBI Data Mart</h2>
+The MOBI Data Mart is a simple marketplace for buying and selling data